kernelci/lava-docker/README.md

-conmux/		All files needed by conmux tokens/		This is where the callback tokens will be generated users/		This is where the users will be generated devices/	All LAVA devices files (note that an extran qemu device is also created for the master) udev-rules for host docker-compose.yml	Generated from docker-compose.template
+conmux/		All files needed by conmux tokens/		This is where the callback tokens will be generated users/		This is where the users will be generated devices/	All LAVA devices files (note that an extra qemu device is also created for the master) slaves/		Contain the dispatcher_ip to give to slave node udev-rules for host docker-compose.yml	Generated from docker-compose.template
 ```